sebastianwhyte/sebastianwhyte/README.md

 - 🔭 I'm a new CS graduate based in New York State
 - 🌱 Experienced with Java, SQL, and Python.
 I'm also familiar with C/C++
 - 👯 I’m looking to collaborate on apps and open source projects
-- 🤔 Seeking a software engineering position -- more specifically in backend development or machine learning.
+- 🤔 Seeking an associate/junior Software Engineering position -- more specifically in backend development or machine learning.
 - 💬 Ask me about Java, Python
 - 📫 How to reach me: Email (whyte.sebastian14@gmail.com)
 - 😄 Pronouns: He/Him/His